Billy Budd: Analysis and interpretations

 Melville's dramatic presentation of the contradiction between the requirements of the law and the needs of humanity made the novella an iconic text in the field of law and literature.
 Earlier readers viewed Captain Vere as good man trapped by bad law.
 Richard Weisberg, who holds degrees in both comparative literature and law, argued that Vere was wrong to play the roles of witness, prosecutor, judge, and executioner, and that he went beyond the law when he sentenced Billy to immediate hanging.
 Based on his study of statutory law and practices in the Royal Navy in the era in which the book takes place, Weisberg argues that Vere deliberately distorted the applicable substantive and procedural law to bring about Billy's death.
 Judge Richard Posner has sharply criticized these claims.
 He objects to ascribing literary significance to legal errors that are not part of the imagined world of Melville's fiction and accused Weisberg and others of calling Billy an "innocent man" and making light of the fact that he "struck a lethal blow to a superior officer in wartime."
 The first issue of Cardozo Studies in Law and Literature is devoted to Billy Budd and includes essays by Weisberg and Posner.

 H. Bruce Franklin sees a direct connection between the hanging of Budd and the controversy around capital punishment.
 While Melville was writing Billy Budd between 1886 and 1891, the public's attention was focused on the issue.
 Other commentators have suggested that the story may have been based on events on board USS Somers, an American naval vessel; Lt.
 Guert Gansevoort, a defendant in a later investigation, was a first cousin of Melville.
 If so then the character Billy Budd was likely inspired by a young man named Philip Spencer who was hanged on USS Somers on December 1, 1842.

 Harold Schechter, a professor who has written books on American serial killers, has said that the author's description of Claggart could be considered to be a definition of a sociopath.
 He acknowledges that Melville was writing at a time before the word "sociopath" was used.
-Dr. Robert Hare might classify Claggart as a psychopath, since his personality did not demonstrate the traits of a sociopath (rule-breaking) but of grandiosity, cunning manipulation, and a lack of empathy or remorse.